YEEthanCC/AgentBuilder-EN/Knowledge_Base/Sync_Data_from_Notion.md

 ![notion_integration_settings](/Knowledge_Base/images/notion_integration_settings.png)

-After copying, go back to the Dify source code, and configure the relevant environment variables in the **.env** file.
+After copying, go back to the AgentBuilder source code, and configure the relevant environment variables in the **.env** file.
 The environment variables are as follows:

 **NOTION_INTEGRATION_TYPE**=internal or **NOTION_INTEGRATION_TYPE**=public